thanos-io/thanos/docs/storage.md

 * Some of those labels can be chosen as **replication** labels.
 Querier and Compactor will then deduplicate such blocks identified by same HA groups.
 * Some of those labels can be chosen as **tenancy** labels.
 This allows read, write and storage isolation mechanism.

-The `meta.json` `thanos.labels` labels are filled during block upload / creation.
+The `meta.json` and `thanos.labels` labels are filled during block upload/creation.
 For example:

 * Each produced TSDB block by Prometheus is labelled with Prometheus [external labels](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#configuration-file) by `sidecar` before upload to object storage.
 * Each produced TSDB block by `compact` is labelled with whatever source blocks had.
-The exception is deduplication process that removes chosen replica flag(s).
+The exception is the deduplication process that removes the chosen replica flag(s).
 * Each produced TSDB block by `receive` is labelled with labels given labels in repeated [receive](./components/receive.md) `--labels` flag.

 The recommended information that should be given in those labels: